 Why Are Property Lines Important?

 Property lines are important because they eliminate gray areas when it comes to property ownership.
-Because of property lines, you know exactly what you’re getting when you begin the process of buying a house.
-Property lines help you share information with your mortgage lender and/or title insurance company, who will often need to know the property lines as they’re setting the terms of your agreements with them.
+Because of property lines, you know exactly what land you’re getting when you begin the process of buying a house.
+Your mortgage lender and/or title insurance company will need to verify the property lines to help you qualify for a mortgage.

 How To Find Property Lines